george-hawkins/mjx-donkey-car/README.md

 Includes getting MAVLink working and then moving on to controlling things via an onboard companion computer.

 The one odd thing he does is use an RX with PWM outputs and then connects those through to a [PPM encoder](https://ardupilot.org/copter/docs/common-ppm-encoder.html).
 Why on earth would you do this rather than buying an RX that directly outputs a digital signal (ELRS, S-BUS, i-BUS or whatever)?

+He controls his rover using Python running on the common computer and talking with the FC using MAV.
+And simulates his missions before running them in the real world.

+He points out that you should be able to connect the companion computer via USB rather than going via a telem port as you would with something like an ESP32.
+You'd probably have to disable the usual checks that prevent arming while connected to a device via USB.

+Out in the field, his laptop and rover communicate via a mobile-hotspot that he sets up on his phone.

 The same channel has several other videos taking this setup further (and also on using a Pi rather than the Jetson Nano used in the first video): <https://www.youtube.com/@thedronedojo/videos>